leonardofs88/cryptoCheck/README.md

 ## External Libraries

-For helping the app development, this project uses two external libraries.
+For helping the app development, this project uses four external libraries.

 ### Swiftlint

-This library is responsible to give warnings on the IDE for the developer keeps the code clean and maintanable.
+This library is responsible to give warnings on the IDE for keeping the code clean and maintanable.
 You can check more in [SwiftLint](https://github.com/realm/SwiftLint)

 ### Factory